-Employees should continue to follow general social distancing guidelines for all in-person group meetings.
-If a virtual meeting is feasible rather than a face to face meeting during Phases 3 or 4 or Tiers 2 or 1, the virtual meeting format should still be used.
+Employees should continue to follow general social distancing guidelines for all in-person group meetings in Phases 3 or 4 and Tiers 2 or 1.
+Employees and meeting guests must also follow all applicable mask restrictions that may be required under Section 5 below.
+When possible, indoor meetings should be limited to an hour or less.
+If a virtual meeting is feasible rather than a face to face meeting during Phases 3 or 4, Bridge to Phase 5, or Tiers 2 or 1 the virtual meeting format should still be used.